minibolt-guide/minibolt/guide/bonus/bitcoin/electrs.md

 This way, you can connect the BitBoxApp or Electrum wallet also remotely, or even share the connection details with friends and family.
 Note that the remote device needs to have Tor installed as well.

-* Ensure are you logged with user `admin`, add the following three lines in the section for "location-hidden services" in the `torrc` file
+* Ensure are you logged in with user `admin`, add the following three lines in the section for "location-hidden services" in the `torrc` file

   ```sh
   $ sudo nano /etc/tor/torrc